b13/unlocalizedcrop/README.md

 ## How to install

-You can set this up via composer (composer require cmsexperts/unlocalizedcrop) or via TER (extension name "unlocalizedcrop"), it runs with TYPO3 v7 and TYPO3 v8.
+You can set this up via composer (`composer require b13/unlocalizedcrop`) or via TER (extension name "unlocalizedcrop"), it runs with TYPO3 v8+.

-There is a extbase command controller to migrate an existing installation with existing sys_file_reference records in translations to have everything in sync from the beginning.
+There is a CLI command to migrate an existing installation with existing sys_file_reference records in translations to have everything in sync from the beginning.
+Use it via `vendor/bin/typo3 unlocalizedcrop:migrate`.

 ## License